See below for important information about the student loan process including documents and resources to guide and inform

 Grad PLUS Loans

-The Federal Direct Graduate PLUS Loan is a fixed-interest loan program that enables graduate students to borrow directly from the U.S. Department of Education to help pay for their educational expenses.
 Graduate PLUS loans are only available to graduate students who are enrolled at least half-time and who meet all the eligibility requirements for federal student aid programs.
-Graduate PLUS loans have a fixed interest rate of 7.08% for loans disbursed between July 1, 2019, and June 30, 2020.
+Graduate PLUS loans have a fixed interest rate of 5.30% for loans disbursed between July 1, 2020, and June 30, 2021.
 These are fixed interest rates for the life of the loan.

 Students are responsible for repaying Graduate PLUS loans while they are enrolled in school but have the option to defer payments as long as they remain in at least a half-time status.
 Interest on the loan will continue to accrue while the student is in school and during any period of forbearance or deferment.
 Students also have a number of repayment options available to them based on their individual borrower needs.